Way/highcharts-utils/README.md

 highcharts-utils
 ================

-Some utilities and helper function for Highcharts
+Some utilities and helper functions for [Highcharts](http://www.highcharts.com/)